Elaine-Yuetong/W1_model/INTEREST_COVERAGE.md

 - As coverage falls toward 1.0x, the company has essentially no margin for error.
 - A single bad quarter — an unexpected cost, a revenue shortfall, a working capital swing — can push it from barely covering interest to not covering it at all.
 - The ratio does not need to reach zero to trigger a crisis.
 It only needs to reach a point where the next quarterly variance could push it below 1.0x.
+  **conclusion: no need to be close to 0, it has been dangerous in 1.0x**

 ### Mechanism 2 — The refinancing feedback loop (medium term)